-III - Housing Crisis and Policy:
+III - Housing crisis and policy:

-The actual housing park is far from being sufficient, and add to that the eternal problem of shanty towns (bidonvilles), which if not definitely solved, the government will have to build over a million dwellings
+The actual housing park is far from being sufficient, and added to that the eternal problem of shanty towns and bidonvilles, which if they are not definitely solved, the government will have to build over a million dwelling.

-On the other hand, if the occupancy rate is to be improved, and ameliorated to 05 persons per unit, the number of dwellings to be built would be fairly acceptable.
+On the other hand, if the occupancy rate is to be improved, and ameliorated in bringing it down to 05 person per unit, the number of dwellings to be built would be fairly acceptable.